Connecticut Underage DUI/DWI Lawyer

 Under 21 DUI / DWI Laws – Zero Tolerance!

-Penalties for Under 21 DUI / DWI
+What are the Penalties for Underage DUI / DWI in Connecticut?

 Should My Child Take the Breath Test During an Arrest for Under 21 DUI / DWI?

 We frequently get calls from teenagers who have been pulled over for DUI / DWI in Stamford, Greenwich, Darien, New Canaan and elsewhere in Fairfield County.
 Their question is simple but serious: should they take or refuse the breath test?
 This question becomes especially critical for drivers under 21 who basically have zero wiggle room (the legal blood alcohol content threshold limit is .02 versus .08 for drivers 21 and over).